Shiraz: Australia's Iconic Variety

 You can read more about Shiraz vs Syrah in our blog here.

-The History of Shiraz in Australia
+Shiraz in Australia

 Not only that, but due to the devastating effects of the Phylloxera vine epidemic in Europe last century, Australia is actually home to some of the oldest Shiraz vines in the world, dating back to 1843.

-Endless Shiraz Styles
+Diverse Shiraz Styles

 Shiraz is a very versatile grape – it thrives in a multitude of different climates, producing a wide range of wine styles.
 No matter what the soil type, climate or training method of the vineyard is, Shiraz has this beautiful way of expressing terroir, while retaining its classic varietal character.